the-strife-project/STL/README.md

 # STL
-jotaOS' C++ Standard Template Library
+This repository contains the jotaOS' C++ Standard Template Library.

+All the documentation can be found in the wiki of this repo.